cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 When the required encoding is not clear, applications SHOULD use a uniform encoding.

+Both encodings given in {{roadmap}} can output the identity element of the group G.
+Assuming that the encoding is instantiated with a hash\_to\_field function that follows all guidelines in {{hashtofield}}, for a uniformly random input to either encoding the probability that the identity element is output is roughly 1/r, which is negligible for cryptographically useful elliptic curves.
+Further, it is computationally infeasible to find an input to either encoding whose corresponding output is the identity element.
+In general, protocols that use these encoding functions SHOULD NOT add a special case to detect and "fix" the identity element, because implementation errors in this special-case logic are astronomically more likely than a "bad" input ever occurring.

 When the hash\_to\_curve function ({{roadmap}}) is instantiated with a hash\_to\_field function that is indifferentiable from a random oracle ({{hashtofield}}), the resulting function is indifferentiable from a random